River banks bursting at the seams in Gisborne

 Gisborne Civil Defence manager Louise Bennett says the scale of the damage remains unclear.

-As of just before 9am, Eastland Network said 1572 customers were without power,

-The areas affected include Motuhora, Waimata Valley, Waingake Road, Waerenga O Kuri, Muriwai, Parakanapa Rd, Kanakania Rd, Lavenham Rd
+Just before 9am, Eastland Network said 1572 customers were without power in the Motuhora, Waimata Valley, Waingake Rd, Waerenga O Kuri, Muriwai, Parakanapa Rd, Kanakania Rd and Lavenham Rd areas.

-Gisborne's Mayor is advising people to stay home today if they can.
+Gisborne's Mayor Meng Foon is advising people to stay home today if they can.

-Dozens of roads are closed and many homes are without power following a night of heavy rain.

-State Highway 2 between Gisborne and Opotiki is closed, with the township of Te Karaka completely cut off.